 Well-educated nurses are in high demand.
 As a bachelor’s prepared nurse, you’ll be presented with a myriad of career opportunities.
-More than 97% of our students have a job by graduation and Creighton College of Nursing graduates earn an average annual salary of $48,000 and, within 9 months of graduation, 100% are employed.
+Creighton College of Nursing graduates earn an average annual salary of $48,000 and, within 9 months of graduation, 100% are employed.

 The Bureau of Labor Statistics Occupational Outlook Handbook projects a 26% increase in nursing positions created through 2020, reflecting more than 712,000 new nurse positions.
 Only 3 out of 5 nurses work in hospitals.
 Nurses also work in schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities, community health, government and social service agencies, and research.

 Completion of the Bachelor of Science in Nursing program prepares all students to:

 Integrate respect for each person’s dignity, worth, and spiritual uniqueness into professional practice.

 Synthesize knowledge and evidence from nursing and other disciplines to coordinate health care for diverse clients.

 Incorporate deliberate reflection, self-awareness, and values consciousness into a process of personal and professional formation.